shundhammer/huha-linux-tips/doc/ubuntu-tips.md

 ### Emacs keeps marking regions in bright yellow, and it won't ever go away

-This is the "secondary selection", a remnant of the very early day of the X Window System, going back to the early nineties (i.e. the last millenium).
+This is the "secondary selection", a remnant of the very early days of the X Window System, going back to the early nineties (i.e. the last millenium).
 This is obsolete and braindead and just a PITA.
 It was of little use back in the days of xterm, xload and xclock, and it is completely useless in this day and